super-nathan/pibangstrap/README.md

 This is broken in Debian Sid for the moment

 ABOUT:
-pistrap - Bootstraps your own PiBang install.
+pibangstrap - Bootstraps your own PiBang install.

-NOTE:
-This program is OUT of development.
-It is currently maintained by Super-Nathan and the PiBang Linux project.
-Also "pistrap.sh" is not just "pistrap"

 INSTALL:
 With the addition of libraries, this software must be installed with dpkg and ran like a normal program.